About expanded text ads

-Your Final URL (or landing page URL) reflects the page that the user ends up on after clicking your ads.
-Your Display URL is the URL shown in green on your ad below the headline and above the description.
-It’s made up of the domain from your Final URL plus any content that you’ve added in the ad’s path fields.
+Your final URL (or landing page URL) reflects the page that the user ends up on after clicking your ads.
+Your display URL is the URL shown in green on your ad below the headline and above the description.
+It’s made up of the domain from your final URL plus any content you’ve added in the ad’s path fields.

 You can edit multiple text ads at once with bulk editing.
 You can also select multiple ads and pause, enable, or remove them via the Edit menu.

-If you received an error message when trying to save your ad, this typically means that the text in the ad has to be changed to meet one or more of the AdWords policies.
+If you received an error message when trying to save your ad, this typically means that the text in the ad has to be changed to meet one or more of the Google Ads policies.
 Here are some tips:

 - Use the correct character limit for each field

-- Check the proper use of punctuations and symbols
+- Check the proper use of punctuation and symbols

-- Make sure that your ad text doesn't contain incorrect grammar or spelling
+- Make sure your ad text doesn't have incorrect grammar or spelling